niniwin/Budget-planner/README.md

 # Budget-planner
-it is daily ledger book to record income/ expenses
+it is a daily ledger book to record income/ expenses